multi-objective/moocore/python/doc/source/reference/functions.metrics.rst

 objective vector.
 It is also slightly faster to compute.

-GD should never be used directly to compare the quality of approximations to a Pareto front, as it often contradicts Pareto optimality (it is not weakly Pareto-compliant).
+GD should never be used directly to compare the quality of approximations to a Pareto front, it is not weakly Pareto-compliant and it often contradicts Pareto optimality.

-IGD is still popular due to historical reasons, but we strongly recommend IGD+ instead of IGD, since the latter contradicts Pareto optimality in some cases (see examples in :func:`igd_plus`) whereas IGD+ is weakly Pareto-compliant.
+IGD is still popular due to historical reasons, but we strongly recommend IGD+ instead of IGD, because IGD contradicts Pareto optimality in some cases (see examples in :func:`igd_plus`) whereas IGD+ is weakly Pareto-compliant.

-The average Hausdorff distance (:math:`\Delta_p(A,R)`) is also not weakly Pareto-compliant, as shown in the examples in :func:`igd_plus`.
+The average Hausdorff distance (:math:`\Delta_p(A,R)`) is not weakly Pareto-compliant, as shown in the examples in :func:`igd_plus`.